lijikun/orca-linux-deployment/README.md

 5. Test provided sample ORCA jobs.
 Make sure it works with openmpi.

         cd test
-        orca test1-single.orca
-        orca test2-2thread.orca
+        orca test1-single.orca test2-2thread.orca

 6. Now you are ready to go.
 Just remember to source `orcainit4` again each time you start a new shell.
+Note that, like the example above, you can input multiple input files.
+They will be run serially.

-        orca [your job file name]
+        orca [your job file 1] [your job file 2] ...

 # For ORCA version 3